Teaching Strategies

-In this article we look at the relationship between classroom management and discipline in K-12 education, and why it is important to understand the difference between the them and their connections to learning.
+In this article we look at the relationship between classroom management vs discipline in K-12 education, and why it is important to understand the difference between clssrom management and discipline and their connections to learning.

 Discipline strategies are one aspect of classroom management where the focus is on behavior and emotions.